 The word “visibility” is ubiquitous in today’s supply chain discussions and literature.
 The recent buzz over RFID technology is, in a large part, about visibility.
 Before that it was barcodes.
 But what does it mean to have visibility?
 What are enterprises watching so closely?
 What is gained through enhanced or even total visibility?

-The demand for supply chain visibility has also moved beyond just the shipment period to include the entire cycle from order generation through to final disposition of the goods — e.g. sale, consumption or manufacturing — and invoice payment.
+The demand for logistics visibility has moved beyond just shipment trach and trace to include the entire logistics cycle from order generation through to final disposition of the goods — e.g. sale, consumption or manufacturing — and invoice payment.
 Enterprises want that visibility down to the most granular level possible — order, sku/part, style, size, lot, serial #, Julian Date, and the list goes on.

 An axiom of quality engineering says that, in order to control something, one must first be able to measure it.
-Armed with the scope and depth of information achieved above, supply chain professionals have what they need to manage processes and control costs in the LML.
+Armed with the scope and depth of information achieved above, supply chain professionals have what they need to manage processes and control costs in the Logistics Management Lifecycle.

 The net result is that goods arrive according to priority, on schedule, without penalties, at a rate that is optimal for the receiving site.

-Purchase order management and last leg management are just two areas of opportunity made possible by total end to end supply chain visibility.
-Others include optimization, invoice auditing.
+Purchase order management and last leg management are just two areas of opportunity made possible by total end to end supply chain visibility for logistics providers.
+Others visibility and control solutions include bid management, network optimization, shipment booking, transport scheduling, invoice auditing, quality assurance, and capacity control.

-The bottom line from a macro and practical perspective is that enterprises are working diligently to drive cost out of their supply chains.
-One would be hard pressed to find a success case that did not employ improved information — timelier, more accurate, more comprehensive and more granular — about the goods in the supply chain, as well as the entities and processes that control them.
+The bottom line from a macro and practical perspective is that transport carriers and logistics providers are working diligently to drive cost out of their logistics supply chains.
+One would be hard pressed to find a success case that did not employ improved visibility information — timelier, more accurate, more comprehensive and more granular visibility and control solutions.Get Started